rmnigm/py-cp3/boids/README.md

+# Boids 2D model

+## Description
+This is the implementation of [boids](https://www.red3d.com/cwr/boids/) model in Python with numpy and numba JIT-compilation.
+Minor changes were added to formulas of the components - each boid only sees a 180-degree sector in front and some values are medians instead of mean.

+Visualization is made with `VisPy` library, `PyQT` video backend and `imageio-ffmpeg` tool.
+Example videos are available on [Youtube](https://youtu.be/28eeQrRkj7o).

 ## How to run
 First of all get familiar with `config.py` file - it sets all the useful model parameters.
 - Most important are `N` - number of boids - and `coefficients` - values of coefficients for components of acceleration.